mfeemster/keysharp/README.md

 * The `/script` option for compiled scripts does not apply and is therefore not implemented.
 * The Help and Window Spy menu items are not implemented yet.
 * `Download()` only supports the `*0` option, and not any other numerical values.
-* Static class variables cannot be overridden in subclasses.
-So regardless of the class used to access the variable, they all refer to the same static member variable.
-* Static class member variable initializers like `static x.y := 42` are not supported.
-Instead, just initialize in one step like `static x := { y, 42 }`.
-* Within a class, a property and a method cannot have the same name.
-However, they can if one is in a base class and the other is in a subclass.
-* The concept of a class prototype is not supported, because it doesn't exist in C# classes.
-Thus, there is no `.Prototype` member.
 * Properties other than `__Item[]` cannot take parameters.
 If you need to pass a parameter, use a method instead.
 	+ This also applies to properties which have been dynamically defined with `DefineProp()`.
-* Static `__Item[]` properties are not allowed, only instance `__Item[]` properties.
-This is because C# does not support static indexers.
 * When passing `"Interrupt"` as the first argument to `Thread()`, the third argument for `LineCount` is not supported because Keysharp does not support line level awareness.
 * Tooltips do not automatically disappear when clicking on them.